Alfredo Di Stéfano: Argentina

 Di Stéfano made his international debut on 4 December 1947, in a match against Bolivia at the Estadio George Capwell in Ecuador, during the 1947 South American Championship.
 He scored his first international goal in that same match, helping Argentina to a 7–0 win.
 Di Stéfano scored five more goals during the championship – including his first hat-trick against Colombia – as Argentina successfully defended the title they had won the previous year on home soil.

 Di Stéfano's six games during that tournament would prove to be his only appearances for Argentina.
 Player strikes, and a dispute with the Brazilian Football Confederation, forced Argentina to withdraw from qualifying for the 1950 FIFA World Cup in Brazil, as well as the 1949 and 1953 South American Championships.
 By the time qualifying began for the 1954 FIFA World Cup, FIFA had banned Di Stéfano from making any further appearances for Argentina, on account of his appearances for the Colombia XI two years earlier – though Argentina once again pulled out of qualifying.

 Colombia (not-FIFA sanctioned)

 In 1949, the Argentinian league went on strike, and Di Stéfano moved to Millonarios in Colombia.
-At that time, the División Mayor del Fútbol Profesional Colombiano league had split from the Colombian Football Federation in the period that was known was known as El Dorado, resulting in an international ban for the clubs and players alike.
+At that time, the División Mayor del Fútbol Profesional Colombiano league had split from the Colombian Football Federation in the period that was known as El Dorado, resulting in an international ban for the clubs and players alike.
 Ignoring the edict, the breakaway league organised a series of friendly matches were organised as a combined XI of the Colombian league.
 Di Stéfano made four appearances for the Colombian XI team in non-FIFA sanctioned internationals in 1951.